Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Bardsey

-Bardsey was discovered on a windswept island off the coast of Wales in 1998, and has quickly become popular with growers in difficult climates.
+The Bardsey apple tree was discovered on a windswept island off the coast of Wales in 1998, and has quickly become popular with growers in difficult climates.
 The tree is also very disease-resistant.

 Bardsey apples have a pleasant mild flavour with some acidity and sweetness, and a crisp texture.
 They ripen in late August or early September.